 An appointment is arranged with an oral surgeon – Dr N – and the patient notes record: Risks discussed including bruising, swelling, numb lip and tongue.
 The extraction is undertaken in the same visit and Dr N later describes it as "difficult".
+He did not raise a lingual flap but had to remove some distal bone to allow tooth removal.
 Mr J is given verbal and written post-operative instructions.

 Mr J returns to Dr N over a week later complaining of numbness in his lip and tongue.
 The patient is advised that the paraesthesia is partial and should resolve in a few weeks, but to return if there is no improvement in symptoms.